yashsinha1611/sfdocs_Build_AI/docs/Log_management/custom_log.md

+# Custom Log Overview pane

-# What is Custom Log Overview pane
+## What is Custom Log Overview pane

 Custom Log Overview is a built-in pane for providing a customized overview of the data present in the Logs.
 This pane contains 3 filters (Source, Log Type and Log Level), a line chart and a table by default.
 This pane is available under CustomLogOverview template.